 The Board shall have at all times an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Only independent directors meeting the independence requirements of the New York Stock Exchange and the Sarbanes-Oxley Act of 2002 and any related rules promulgated by the Securities and Exchange Commission may serve on these three committees.
-Committee members shall be appointed by the Board based upon the recommendation of the Nominating and Corporate Governance Committee, whose members are appointed by the Board based on the recommendations of the independent directors.
+Committee members shall be appointed by the Board based upon the recommendation of the Nominating and Corporate Governance Committee, except for the Nominating and Corporate Governance Committee, whose members are appointed by the Board based on the recommendations of the independent directors.
 The Board may, from time to time, establish or maintain additional committees as it deems appropriate and in the best interests of the Company.